 9 – Contact Info > Website

-Add the address of your website into the Website field.
+Type the address of your website in the Website field (optional).

 10 – Contact Info > Other

-For more details about using this feature, refer to the “WordPress User Profile: Additional Contact Info” section below.
+For more details about this feature, see the “WordPress User Profile: Additional Contact Info” section further below.

 Profile > About Yourself